New York Marijuana Possession Laws

 Class C Felony:

-• Possession of one ounce or more of marijuana concentrate.
+• Possession of 1 ounce or more of marijuana concentrate.

 • Unlawful sales of more than one hundred pounds of marijuana or marijuana concentrate.